Impertinence/honeynet/README.md

 Utility - A utility node is a node which provides utility information on the network including, fragment locations, node lists, network health and node churn.

-Satellite - A satellite node is a node on the Condiment network which is able to write and read files from the network Bucket - A bucket is a collection of artificial filesystems on the network which can either be made private to satellite access, or public to Condiment browsers
+Satellite - A satellite node is a node on the Condiment network which is able to write and read files from the network

+Bucket - A bucket is a collection of artificial filepaths on the network which can either be made private to satellite access, or public to Condiment browsers

 HOW DOES CONDIMENT WORK?